WisconsinRobotics/WRover_Software_23-24/src/wr_hsi_sensing/README.md

 # We're doing rtk now and it'll need a few things

+Initialize the project: `./assemble.py init`
+Make the venv so ros runs: `source setup.sh` (I think build does this) Clean if broken: `./assemble.py clean`
+Build the project: `./assemble.py build` (will take forever, installs dependencies too)

+Check which tty exists: `ls /dev/tty*`
 First we'll need access to a file so run: `sudo chmod a+rw /dev/ttyACM0` Then run the node: `roslaunch wr_hsi_sensing rtk_test.launch`